clastix/kamaji/docs/kamaji-tenant-deployment-guide.md

 # Kamaji Tenant Deployment Guide

-This guide defines the necessary actions to generate a kubernetes tenant cluster, which can be considered made of a virtual kubernetes control plane, deployed by Kamaji, and joining worker nodes pool to start workloads.
+This guide defines the necessary actions to generate a Kubernetes tenant cluster, which can be considered made of a virtual Kubernetes control plane (deployed by Kamaji) and a set of joining worker nodes to run the tenants' applications.

 ## Requirements